DiceDB/dice/docs/src/content/docs/commands/HEXISTS.md

 ## Notes

+- Please refer to the [HGET](/commands/hget) command documentation for more information.
 - If `key` is not of type hash, consider using commands specifically designed for other data types.

 By utilizing the `HEXISTS` command, you can conditionally manage hash data in DiceDB, verifying field presence before performing operations based on field existence.